 Know you cannot be the same each and every minute of your life.
 We all have good and bad days.
 If you’re ill or tired, your ability to focus and perform will decrease.
 That’s also human.
 You’ll never look back with regrets the moment you know you did the best you knew and the best you could.

 9. Stop competing against yourself

 Do you also feel like more and more people are always in a hurry?
 That could even be your case.
 It feels like there’s never enough time for you to do what you want.
 Since an early age, we’ve been taught to identify our own value based on how well we do things in life.
 Go and get results, do more, get more, achieve more!
 Sometimes I wonder which kind of race we are running.

 “Dad, the contest was tough but I finally made it.
 I ended up second!

 Well, great…and what was wrong with the first place?”

 We’ve learned life has to be a fight or a competition!
 No wonder so many people are used to always comparing themselves to others in order to find their own worth.
 The need to compete is just ego’s scream for self-validation.
 You don’t need to prove yourself to anyone, not even to you.
 Striving to improve yourself can turn into an endless race where your life becomes a battle against you.
-Not competing against yourself is not about getting stuck inside your comfort zone and not being willing to grow.
+Not competing against yourself is not about getting stuck in your comfort zone and not being willing to grow.
 But if you’re beating yourself up, always striving to outdo, improve or upgrade you, you’ll always feel broken.

 10. Treat yourself as if you were someone you really liked